These swirly fondant lollipops are sweet Christmas treats or decor.

 Swirly fondant lollipops for Christmas make great cupcake or cake toppers.
 Or, use them to decorate your sweets holiday table.

 I love these cute, swirly goodies from Better Homes and Gardens and had to try something similar for Christmas.
 If you’ve ever fretted over working with fondant, fear not!
 Here’s a quick tutorial to ease nerves over fondant.
 Fondant is user-friendly and will open so many cake and cookie decorating doors.

-As BHG advises, fondant is best used in small amounts.
+Fondant is best used in small amounts.
 I use it for accents on cakes and cookies.
 In large amounts, it simply isn’t appetizing, so these and the trees on their site work better as decorations rather than treats.
 I made small lollies in lieu of trees simply because I only had half a box of fondant on hand.

 Prepared, white rolled fondant is available at major craft stores and cake decorating supply stores, usually the Wilton brand.
 It comes in big, white squares and is the consistency of Play-Doh.
 In fact, you manipulate it in much the same way.